GETProtocol/GETProtocolCoreV1.0-DEPRECIATED/contracts/metadata/README.md

 The unique identifier of the event metadata struct is the `event_address`.
 This public key hash is set by the getNFT custody.
 Similar to the ticketissuer metadata, editing of previously submitted data is only possible by overriding (but using the same primary key - which is always an `address`).

-### 1-C. getEvent TicketType Metadata
+### 1-C. getEvent Orders Metadata
-Event tickets are often split up in different types (general admission, weekender, VIP).
+The GET Protocol indentifies 2 different types of orders. `OrdersPrimary` and `OrdersSecondary`.
+These structs store/register data about

 Example metadata contract storage:
 <pre><code>